 Contact Kela to find out whether you are entitled to Finnish social security.

 Practical training and voluntary work may open doors into working life.
-The Centre for International Mobility CIMO coordinates various training programmes in Finland with the aim of supporting students in their studies.
+The Finnish National Agency for Education coordinates various training programmes in Finland with the aim of supporting students in their studies.

-Voluntary work is available through several organisations, such as Service Civil International and its Finnish branch KVT Finland.
-The European Voluntary Service programme coordinated by CIMO is also an option if you want to perform voluntary work in Finland.
+Voluntary work is available through several organisations, such as Service Civil International and its Finnish branch KVT Finland and Internationalisation services of the Finnish National Agency for Education.